TheMEMOLab/Bio326-NMBU/Doc/01_Metagenomic_Assembly_original.md

 📝 Create a file named 01a_filter-filtlong.sh with the following contents.
-Make sure to change the `<path to raw reads>` into the path of your actual raw reads.
-If you copied the raw reads file to your current directory, you can simply put the filename there.

 ```bash